 For established DJs selecting your gear is more complicated.
 You’ll likely need to set a larger budget to gain access to more features and better hardware.
 Keep in mind that it is not worth changing your DJ setup if it is a lateral move.
 If you plan to upgrade you are better off saving more and getting the best possible controller that helps push you to expand your skills.

-When selecting the best DJ controller the mixer section is very important.
+When selecting a DJ controller the mixer section is very important.
 This is the part of the hardware you’ll spend the most time using.

 The controller should have a fleshed-out mixer section.
 It should offer a 3 band EQ and trim control.
 This gives you full control over the frequencies and volume of the music you are playing.